ZacJoffe/clipboard/README.md

 )
 ```

-Use the `Read` and `Write` functions to read and write text to/from the clipboard.
+Use the `Read` and `WriteText` functions to read and write text to/from the clipboard.

+For xclip, use the `WriteImage` function to copy an image file to the clipboard.

 See `example.go` in the root folder for actual use.